BallLocalisation

 Estimates the position and velocity of other robots on the field.

 The module works by tracking multiple robots using a UKF filter for each.
 Vision measurements are associated with each tracked robot using global nearest neighbor and an acceptance radius.
+Messages over the network from other robots are used to determine whether a tracked robot is a teammate or opponent and to update the filter.

 Tracked robots are discarded if they are not seen for a consecutive number of times when they should be visible.